-If you're looking for reasons to adopt a time clock calculator in your business, keep reading.
+If you're looking for reasons to adopt a reliable and intuitive time clock calculator in your business, keep reading.
 The following are some of the benefits of using time-tracking technology in construction.

 Aligning an Online Time Clock With Payroll

-Most of the benefits of adopting a time clock calculator in construction boils down to the payroll.
-The payroll department receives the most impact of time tracking because employee time data records determine the amount one gets with every paycheck.
+Most of the benefits of adopting a time clock calculator in construction boil down to the payroll.
+The payroll department receives the most impact from time tracking because employee time data records determine the amount one gets with every paycheck.

 The American Payroll Association (via Business 2 Community) found an error rate of “1 to 8% of total payroll in companies that use traditional timecards.”
 Furthermore, about 40% of small businesses “incur an average of $845 a year in IRS penalties” due to mismanagement of payroll processes.